danijar/modurale/INSTALL.md

 - `-DCMAKE_BUILD_TYPE:STRING=<variant>` Build variant.
 Defaults to *Release*.
 Change this to *Debug* if you want debug binaries instead.

-Now we have set up the build environment.
-To start compilation, execute `cmake --build .` appended with the following options.
+Now we have set up the build environment and built all dependencies.
+To start compilation of the actual project, execute `cmake --build .` appended with the following options.

 - `--config <variant>` Build variant.
 This option is required.
 Set this so that it matches your choice above.